DevilXD/WeekdayGuesser/README.md

 | Tuesday (1) | Monday (0) | Saturday (5) | Friday (4) | Wednesday (2) | Tuesday (1) | Sunday (6) | Saturday (5) | Thursday (3) | Wednesday (2) |

 Notice how the reference weekday increases when going backwards through decades - this can be deduced from the two memorized 2000-Tuesday and 1990-Wednesday reference decades.
 Since the difference between those two is 1, the next step between decades changes by 2 instead: 1990-Wednesday -> 1980-Friday, with the next decade step changing by only 1 again.
 It works similarly when going up the other way, just mind the direction: 2000-Tuesday -> 2010-Sunday.
 This is how you can use the two reference decades and the 1-2-1-2 rule to figure out the reference decade.

+> [!Note]
+> These rules don't work for years 1900 and 2100, as those don't count as leap years and that'd have to be accounted for with another rule.
+Thus, the maximum theorethical years range for these rules is 1901-2099.

 ## Finding the reference weekday for a given year